-Summer Tourists Arriving in Wrangell by Mode, 2018
+Summer Tourists Arriving in Wrangell by Mode, 2019

-Three-quarters of all tourists arrived by cruise ship in 2018, while 12% arrived by air, 8% arrived by yacht, and just 5% arrived by ferry.
+Four-fifths of all tourists arrived by cruise ship in 2019, while 10% arrived by air, 6% arrived by yacht, and just 3% arrived by ferry.

-Total visitor arrivals in Wrangell were up by 6% between 2017 and 2018.
-Yacht passenger numbers increased the most, growing by 21%.
-Summer visitors arriving by cruise ship increased by 10%, while 6% fewer tourists arrived via plane to the community.
-However, one segment was down significantly -the total number of tourists traveling by ferry decreased by 30%.
+Total visitor arrivals in Wrangell were up by 33% between 2018 and 2019.
+Summer visitors arriving by cruise ship increased by 45%, while 5% more tourists arrived via plane to the community.
+However, one segment was down significantly -the total number of tourists traveling by ferry decreased by 15%.